Frequently Asked Questions

 Before You Go

-You can view the expected costs for all programs on eProjects
+Students can view estimated costs for all programs on eProjects.

 When will I be charged for my project?

-The Program Fee will be added to your regular WPI tuition bill and will be posted to your student account ~3 weeks prior to the start of the term and will be due immediately; failure to pay may result in a hold and or late fee being applied to your Student Account.
-Additional estimated expenses are listed on the Budget Sheet for your Project Center in order to help you budget for these costs.
+The Program Fee will be added to your regular WPI tuition bill and will be posted to your student account ~2-3 weeks prior to the start of the term.

 When does preparation start for my program?

-During the pre-prep term (i.e., A-Term for C-Term projects), all students must complete an GEO Pre-Departure Orientation on Canvas.
+Preparation for your off-campus project will begin immediately following placement.
+All students must complete a GEO Pre-Departure Course on Canvas.
+Pre-travel information and learning modules are features in this course and students are required to complete and submit assignments as part of the preparatory process,.
 Certain international Project Centers may also have a language and culture course during the pre-prep term.

 During the prep term (i.e., B-Term for C-Term projects), students will take an ID2050 course and PQP course.
-In addition, students going to residential project centers must attend a Site-Specific Pre-Departure Orientation.
+In addition, students going to residential project centers must attend an in-person Pre-Departure Orientation.

 Can my family/friends come visit me?
 Can they stay in my room?

 Friends and family can certainly visit, however they are encouraged to visit towards the end of the program.
-That way, you will be more familiar with the area to show them around, they can attend your final presentations, and you can arrange to travel together after the program!
 Visiting at the start of the program may hinder project work, group cohesion, and adjusting to your new location.
 Overnight guests, however, are not allowed in WPI off-campus housing.

 I need to arrive late/leave early from my project.
 Who do I talk to?

 Students are required to arrive on or before the program start date and stay on-site until the program end date and final presentations are completed.
-If there are any extenuating circumstances, you may reach out to the Center Director for special considerations.
+If there are any extenuating circumstances, you may reach out to the GEO for special considerations.

 When should I get my passport?